FREE SHIPPING on orders over $75 International: over $250

-The most difficult problem tea faces today – the popularity of tea bags.
+The most difficult problem high-quality tea faces today is the popularity of tea bags.

-Today, tea bags make up over two thirds of all tea sales in the U.S. These bags, however, usually contain the cheapest tea material possible; delivering little more than a brown-colored liquid.
+Today, tea bags make up the vast majority of all tea sales in the U.S. – close to 95% by some estimates.
+These bags, however, usually contain the cheapest tea material possible; delivering little more than a brown-colored liquid.

 Given this as the well-accepted, popular standard, it's not surprising that many people in the West think of tea as a bland, second-tier drink.